Cookie Policy

 Per Article 4(11) GDPR and EDPB enforcement guidance, consent must be:

 - Freely given: No cookie walls conditioning access to the Service on acceptance of non-essential cookies.
-Consent must not be a precondition for using the Service.

 - Informed: Clear information on purposes, duration, and third parties must be provided before consent is collected.